rybafish/rybafish.github.io/timezones.md

 There are two time-related settings per data provider:
 "Time Zone Delta" and "Timestamp shift".

-**Time Zone Delta** is a difference between local and system timestamp.
-It only affects the chart grid, but not data.
+**Time Zone Delta** is a difference between local and system timestamps.
+It only affects the chart grid, but not the data.

 **Timestamp shift** actually introduces the shift of timestamps compared to what is coming from the data source.